 Another source of great blog content is your client base.
 Pay attention to what issues or questions your clients face and gather feedback about what information would be helpful to write and share.

-In the same vein, blog content can also serve as sales enablement content — sharing a popular blog post or two with potential clients can help them understand why to hire you and what they may learn from working with you.
+In the same vein, blog content can also serve as sales enablement content — sharing a popular blog post or two with potential clients can help them understand why they should hire you.

 Like starting a blog, publishing thought leadership content can help you establish your authority.
 Consider platforms like Medium that already have an audience.
 Publish your most authoritative, data-driven content on there to boost your brand awareness.